 While antimony trisulfide can cause air pollution, again, it is not clear how much would be emitted from burning a single match.

-There are also the carbon footprints and water footprints from matchstick production to consider.
+There are also the carbon and water footprints from matchstick production to consider.

-The water footprint for making one carton of matchsticks is approximately 0.265 m3.
+The water footprint for making one single carton of matchsticks is about 265 liters (70 gallons).

-It takes 715,860 megajoules to create a carton of matchsticks, which is a cause of concern as most of this energy use is from fossil fuels.
+Furthermore, it takes 715,860 megajoules of energy to create a carton of matchsticks, which is a cause of concern as most of this energy use is from fossil fuels.